viamrobotics/docs/docs/manage/fleet/system-settings.md

 ## Configure operating system logging

-By default, the operating system defaults determine the disk space that `journald` uses to persist logs.
+By default, the maximum disk space `journald` will use for `viam-server` logs is 512MB.

 To adjust these settings update the `"agent"` value in the machine's JSON configuration.

 For complete reference information, see [viam-agent](/configure/agent/#agent-syscfg) and the [`journald` docs](https://www.freedesktop.org/software/systemd/man/latest/journald.conf.html#SystemMaxUse=).